georchestra/georchestra/docs/setup/tomcat.md

 ## Keystore

-To create a keystore, enter the following:
+To create a keystore containing a newly generated key, enter the following:
 ```
 sudo keytool -genkey \
     -alias georchestra_localhost \